vuleniac/Getting-and-Cleaning-Data---Project/CodeBook.md

             fBodyAccJerkMag
             fBodyGyroMag
             fBodyGyroJerkMag

-        + Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

-            gravityMean
-            tBodyAccMean
-            tBodyAccJerkMean
-            tBodyGyroMean
-            tBodyGyroJerkMean

         + The set of variables that were estimated from these signals and included in the tidy dataset are: